chanaKastellanith/PersonalizedNewsUpdateAggregator/README.md

 - MongoDB: The database used to store and retrieve users entries.

 ## Architecture:
+#### USERS SERVICES
+- Manager Service: Accepts requests (Get, Post, Put ) related to users entries, and move to emgine with  Dapr SDK.
-- Manager Service: Accepts requests (Get, Post, Delete) related to phone entries, validates them, and pushes to the RabbitMQ queue via Dapr.
+- Engine Service: Accepts requests (Get, Post, Put ) related to users entries, validates them,check or create token and move to acssesor with  Dapr SDK.
-- Accessor Service: Picks up requests from the RabbitMQ queue, processes the requests, and performs actions on MongoDB.
+- Accessor Service: get the request, and performs actions on MongoDB.
+ #### NEWS SERVICES
+- Manager Service: Accepts requests to get news and call to user manager toget preference of user , and push this  to Rabbit MQ.
+- Accessor Service:listen to queue  get the request ,process the request and connect to API to get news acoording  prefference . push the news to anew queue.

+ #### EMAIL SERVICES
+- Engine Service:listen to queue  Accepts the daily news and desighn itwith HTML and CSS, push the process news to queue.
+- Accessor Service:listen to queue  get the daily news and user  deatails ,connect to mailjet API and send email to user.
+### more services
 - RabbitMQ: Used as the messaging system for the exchange of requests between the Manager and Accessor services.
 - Dapr: Handles the communication between the Manager and Accessor services and the RabbitMQ queue.
 - MongoDB: The database used to store and retrieve phone entries.

 ## API Endpoints
 - `POST /updateUser`: Updates user data.